Environmental monitoring: Soil sampling

-Monitoring programs
+Monitoring programmes

 Soil contamination monitoring

 Soil contamination monitoring helps researchers identify patterns and trends in contaminant deposition, movement, and effect.
 Human-based pressures such as tourism, industrial activity, urban sprawl, construction work, and inadequate agriculture/forestry practices can contribute to and make worse soil contamination and lead to the soil becoming unfit for its intended use.
 Both inorganic and organic pollutants may make their way to the soil, having a wide variety of detrimental effects.
 Soil contamination monitoring is therefore important to identify risk areas, set baselines, and identify contaminated zones for remediation.
 Monitoring efforts may range from local farms to nationwide efforts, such as those made by China in the late 2000s, providing details such as the nature of contaminants, their quantity, effects, concentration patterns, and remediation feasibility.
 Monitoring and analytical equipment will ideally will have high response times, high levels of resolution and automation, and a certain degree of self-sufficiency.
 Chemical techniques may be used to measure toxic elements and POPs using chromatography and spectrometry, geophysical techniques may assess physical properties of large terrains, and biological techniques may use specific organisms to gauge not only contaminant level but also byproducts of contaminant biodegradation.
 These techniques and others are increasingly becoming more efficient, and laboratory instrumentation is becoming more precise, resulting in more meaningful monitoring outcomes.

 Soil erosion monitoring

 Soil erosion monitoring helps researchers identify patterns and trends in soil and sediment movement.
-Monitoring programs have varied over the years, from long-term academic research on university plots to reconnaissance-based surveys of biogeoclimatic areas.
+Monitoring programmes have varied over the years, from long-term academic research on university plots to reconnaissance-based surveys of biogeoclimatic areas.
 In most methods, however, the general focus is on identifying and measuring all the dominant erosion processes in a given area.
 Additionally, soil erosion monitoring may attempt to quantify the effects of erosion on crop productivity, though challenging "because of the many complexities in the relationship between soils and plants and their management under a variable climate."